-Life is all about experiences, and it is time to find your moment.
+Life is all about experiences, and Madera County is the ideal destination to find your moment.

-Take the road trip, collect trading cards, and enter to win a Yosemite Adventure Vacation.
+Take the road trip, collect trading cards, and enter to win a Yosemite Adventure Vacation!

 Our Welcoming Committee has been known to act like animals!
 Meet them along the Fossils to Falls Road Trip.
-This is your official invitation to take a journey, beginning in tranquil farmlands and ending at the tallest waterfall in North America.
+This is your official invitation to take a journey through tranquil farmlands and rolling foothills ending at the tallest waterfall in North America.